Medard30/StudyLoop/README.md

 ## Known Issues (MVP Scope)
 -   **Reply System Limitation:** The application is **URL-ONLY**; direct video file upload is intentionally out of scope for the MVP. **Fixed**
 -   **Authentication Limitation:** Multi-vote and report prevention uses Flask sessions, not a full user login system.
 Clearing browser cookies will reset the vote lock. **Fixed**
+-   **Feature Limitation (Roadmap items)**: Basic features like pagination, true user identity tracking, and a dedicated inbox/DM system are planned for the future roadmap but are not implemented in this version.
 MVP Scope
 This is a Week 8 MVP with intentionally limited features for demonstration purposes.